Mulch vs Rock Landscaping: Choosing the Right Option

 - Moisture Retention: Mulch acts as a natural moisture barrier, reducing evaporation and helping plants maintain consistent water levels.

-- Weed Suppression: A thick layer of mulch inhibits weed growth by blocking sunlight and preventing weed seeds from reaching the soil.
+- Weed Concealment: A thick layer of mulch restrains weed development by hindering daylight and keeping weed seeds from arriving at the dirt.

 - Soil Enhancement: As mulch breaks down, it improves soil structure, aeration, and drainage, leading to better plant root development.